Rent a facility

 First, figure out what you’d like to rent.
 There are a multitude of options for you!
 Some community favorites include:

 - Find the facility, pavilion or picnic area that best suits your needs.
-You can do this at the Howard Park Community Center or find what you’re looking for online here.
+You can do this at the Howard Park Event Center or find what you’re looking for online here.

 - That’s it!
 If you have any additional questions, contact Brenda Hall at 574-299-4765.

 Wanting to rent an athletic field?
 Contact Ray Comer at 574-299-4775 or looking to host a bigger event?
 We can help with that too.
 Click here to learn more about renting a park.

 So you’re hosting an event and need something bigger than a pavilion?
 How about an entire park?
 There are many options for you to choose from that would make the perfect location for your next event.